uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 * description - Use the full description instead of the excerpt of an event in the listing
 * raw_description - Avoid filtering any HTML (spacing, links, bullet points, etc) in the description
 * raw_excerpt - Avoid filtering any HTML (spacing, links, etc) in the excerpt
+* featured only - Show only events marked as "featured"
 * date - Show only events for a specific day `[ecs-list-events date='2017-04-16']`
 * year - Show only events for a specific year `[ecs-list-events year='2017']`
+* date range - Show only events between certain days `[ecs-list-events fromdate='2017-05-31' todate='2017-06-15']`
 * timeonly - To show just the start time of the event. `[ecs-list-events timeonly='true']`
 * offset - Skip a certain number of events from the beginning, useful for using multiple shortcodes on the same page (with ads in between) or splitting into columns
 * custom design - Create one or more of your own templates for use with the shortcode